Rhythm: Learning Interactive Whole-Body Control for Dual Humanoids: Experiments

 We assess the robustness and fidelity of the learned control policy across two dimensions: \textbf{Interaction Performance}, measured by Interaction Edge Error (IEE) and Interaction Success Rate (ISR); and \textbf{Contact Performance}, quantified by Contact Success Rate (CSR) and Contact Error Rate (CER).

 \textbf{Quantitative Analysis.} Table~\ref{tab:policy_ablation} presents the quantitative ablation results, revealing two critical insights.
 First, Interaction Awareness is non-negotiable.
 The Single Agent (Vanilla) baseline, limiting agents to isolated tracking, fails to coordinate effectively, achieving only 18.7\% ISR in Collaborate scenarios.
 Similarly, removing peer observations (w/o Peer Obs) severs the closed-loop synchronization, causing physical coupling to collapse (CSR drops to 18.6\% in Light Contact).
 Second, there exists a functional hierarchy between coarse-grained geometric guidance and fine-grained contact regulation.
 The ablation results reveal that the interaction reward serves as a necessary foundation: removing it (w/o Interaction Rew) causes performance to collapse across all metrics as the policy fails to guide agents into the interaction envelope where contact can be established.
 For example, ISR drops to 58.1\% in Collaborate and CSR drops to 28.1\% in Light Contact.
 Once this spatial proximity is achieved, the contact reward becomes critical for physical realism.
 Notably, the w/o Contact Rew variant exhibits a ``ghosting'' phenomenon: it attains high geometric precision (93.4\% ISR in Collaborate) by disregarding physical collision constraints, yet fails to maintain valid physical contact (only 52.1\% CSR in Light Contact).
+This is because the policy over-optimizes $r_{inter}$, exploiting physical interpenetration as a shortcut to minimize geometric error rather than establishing true physical coupling.
 Ours (Full) effectively integrates these components, leveraging geometric guidance to establish the spatial foundation while using contact regulation to enforce valid physical coupling (above 75\% ISR and 77\% CSR across all scenarios).

 \textbf{Qualitative Visualization.} Fig.~\ref{fig:policy_demo} highlights the behavioral divergence across methods in the Greeting task.
 The Single Agent, treating the peer merely as a dynamic obstacle, may initiate interaction but inevitably drifts into collision.
 While its low-level robustness prevents immediate termination, the interaction topology is destroyed.
 Similarly, without explicit peer monitoring, the w/o Peer Obs baseline suffers from severe desynchronization (large error spikes).
 Notably, the w/o Contact Rew variant successfully maintains coarse-grained geometric alignment, yielding an IEE curve comparable to the full method (Green versus Red lines).
 However, it lacks fine-grained contact fidelity, allowing hands to ``ghost'' through each other.
 Ours bridges this gap, achieving the precision as w/o Contact Rew while enforcing valid physical coupling at the contact interface.
 These visual observations directly align with the quantitative hierarchy in Table~\ref{tab:policy_ablation}, particularly explaining the discrepancy between geometric (ISR) and physical (CSR) metrics in the baselines.